gxf1212/notes/utils/about.md

 - [我的保研待录取通知](/utils/baoyan-doge.md) (bushi)
 - [A poorly developed personal blog](https://gxf1212.github.io/) is on GitHub

+My name is Xufan Gao (高旭帆).
+In Chinese it means sailing to the horizon where the sun rises above the sea.

+I've developed a huge interest in math, physics and especially chemistry as soon as I met them.
+I love writing equations for a physical problem and appreciating chemical structures.
+Though those may not be the real science, it's a good start in middle school.
+I was admitted into the best high school in our province (even one of the best in China).

 My classmates (and I) easily won 2nd prize in provincial-level contests in math, physics and chemistry.
 Oh, I got the first prize in chem, after reading tons of books and exercises for months (it's not easy!).
 During the study I developed interest in chemical structures.
 But today's not a day to recall iridescent chemistry memories.
 In one sentence, any strange covalent comounds formed by usual elemtent surprises us; organic synthesis routes is embedded with infinite possibilities; coordination compounds are artworks that we can draw for days...